geoserver/geoserver-cloud/README.md

 *GeoServer Cloud*-specific modules source code is under the `src/` directory.

-When you already have the `2.23.0-CLOUD` GeoServer artifacts, you can chose to only build these projects, either by:
+When you already have the `2.23.0-CLOUD` GeoServer artifacts, you can choose to only build these projects, either by:

 ```bash